Where do we stand now?

-About Survey of the States
+About the Survey of the States

 Every two years, the Council for Economic Education (CEE) conducts a comprehensive look into the state of K-12 economic and financial education in the United States, collecting data from all 50 states and the District of Columbia.
 The biennial Survey of the States serves as an important benchmark for our progress, revealing both how far we’ve come and how far we still have to go.
-There has been notable progress since the first survey was published in 1998, but in recent years there has been only modest improvement.

 - Participate in the National Economics Challenge or the National Personal Finance Challenge

 - Assess your students’ economic and financial literacy using CEE’s Online Assessment Center